 The travel from the northern city of Chepén to Cajamarca city is at a distance of 104 mi (167 km) and it takes about 4 hours on the highway.
 Linea is the main transportation company that covers this route, providing bus tickets at s/.
 25. Buses leave from the Terminal Terrestre de Chepén at 11:55 a.m. with destination the terminal of Av.
 Atahualpa, in the center of Cajamarca city.
 The weather in Cajamarca is dry and mild, with an average temperature of 61 °F (16 °C), with sunny days and cold nights.

-Why book chepen to Cajamarca bus with redBus?
+Why book a Chepén to Cajamarca bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from chepen to Cajamarca.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Chepén to Cajamarca.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The origin of Chepen goes back to the pre-Hispanic period, as most of the cities of the coast region.
 Its historic legacy is shared out among the cultures chavín, mochica, wari, chimú and even inca.
 Each one of those cultures dominated the territory sometime, being conquered or just disappearing.
 Most of the cultural influence in Chepen was by the mochica and chimu cultures.
 On the last years, before the Spanish invasion, the inca people conquered the region, subdueing the chimu, leaving their traces on the archaeological remains found.
 Chepén, San Pedro de Lloc and Jequetepeque are considered among the oldest places and historic places of the region Libertad.
 The legacy from its origins still remains in little peasant communities, descendants from the first natives that settled on the area.